helmutkemper/iotmaker.docker.builder/README.md

 	// named "cache:latest" and use this image as the basis for the test images. container.SetCacheEnable(true)
 	// Determines the name of the image to be created during the test.
-	// Use the term "delete" to enable the function "dockerBuilder.GarbageCollector()", which will search for and remove
+	// Use the term "delete" to enable the function "dockerBuilder.SaGarbageCollector()", which will search for and remove
 	// all docker elements with the term "delete" contained in the name.
 For example, network, image, container and
 	// volumes.
 	container.SetImageName("data_rand_pod_image:latest")
 	// Determina o nome do container.
 Lembre-se que ele deve ser único.
-	// Use the term "delete" to enable the function "dockerBuilder.GarbageCollector()", which will search for and remove
+	// Use the term "delete" to enable the function "dockerBuilder.SaGarbageCollector()", which will search for and remove
 	// all docker elements with the term "delete" contained in the name.
 For example, network, image, container and
 	// volumes.
 	container.SetContainerName("delete_data_rand_pod_container")